 Frequently Asked Questions

-It is a storage configuration that enhances data access speed through striping, distributing data across multiple drives in parallel.
+RAID 0 is a storage configuration that enhances data access speed through striping which distributes data across multiple drives in parallel.

 It offers improved performance, cost-efficiency, simplicity, minimal latency, and support for resource-intensive tasks.